Matth-L/llview/docs/docs/releases/index.md

 - Added new queue on JuRepTool
 - Possibility to use more than one helper function via `data_pre` (from right to left)
 - Core pattern usage (Support only)
-- Added info button on the top right when a page has a 'description' attribute (JURI)

 <h4> Changed </h4>

 - Changed images on Web Portal to svg
-- Improve footer resize (JURI)
-- Implemented suggestions from Lighthouse for better accessibility (JURI)
-- Colorscales improved, and changed default to RdYlGr (JURI)

 ### 2.2.0 (November 13, 2023)